inspircd/docs/docs/server/concepts.md

 ### Membership Identifier

 A membership identifier is an unsigned 64-bit integer that represents a user's membership of a channel.
-They are specific to a user and channel so multiple memberships may use the same membership id as long as both the user and channel are different.
+They are specific to a user and channel so multiple memberships may use the same membership id as long as either the user or channel are different.

 ### Message Routing